Aeriss99/WEB-PORTO2/README.md

 # Lingga Shieva Ardyansyah - Developer Portfolio

 This repository contains my personal developer portfolio website.
-It presents my background, skills, selected projects, and contact information in a format that is easy for recruiters and hiring managers to review.
+It presents my background, technical skills, one real featured project, and contact information in a format that is easy for recruiters and hiring managers to review.

 ## Overview
 This is a single-page portfolio built to:
 - present my profile clearly
-- keep project details structured and easy to scan
+- highlight a real project with direct access from the portfolio
 - stay lightweight and responsive across devices

 ## Professional Branding